OpenLibreAI/OpenLibreAI-android/README.md

 # OpenLibreAI

+## Phase One
+In phase one of the OpenLibreAI project, the plan is to implemeent the OpenLibreAI Android app and the OpenLibreStudio app

+OpenLibre Android app is an AI Assistant and AI Agent which interacts over API interface with various LLMs

 ## Overview

 The world needs fine-tuned models for domain specific use-cases to solve domain-specific problems such as image analysis, video analysis, and vector database data analysis.